logsem/melocoton/OVERVIEW.md

 ## Guide through the development following the paper

+All paths are relative to the `theories/` directory.

+General notes:
+- Hoare-triples shown in the paper will sometimes omit "later" modalities (▷) that appear in front of *preconditions* of the Coq version.
+Later modalities in preconditions make the Coq statement *slightly stronger* than the paper version.
+In other words, omitting the "later" on paper is sound, and the on-paper rule is a *consequence* of the corresponding rule in Coq.
+- The syntax `"foo_name" ∷ foo` is equivalent to `foo`.
+The extra string is a naming hint for tactics and has no semantic meaning.
+- The Coq scripts sometimes formulate rules in terms of weakest-preconditions (`WP e {{ Q }}`) where the paper uses Hoare-triples (`{ P } e { Q }`).
+To help matching the two, in first approach, a triple `{ P } e { Q }` can be read as sugar for (`P -∗ WP e {{ Q }}`).
+(The exact definition is slightly different and includes extra modalities, see "Texan triples" in iris, in `bi/weakestpre.v`.)

 Section 2.1:

 - λC (toy) implementation of the compression library functions (Fig 2): in `examples/compression/compression_proofs.v`